 Quick summary of Matterhorn Alpine Crossing prices

 High season is July and August.
-Low season is September to June inclusive.
+Mid season is May, June, September and October.
+Low season is November to April inclusive.

 Children aged under 9 travel free, while kids under 16 get 50% off.
 Children under 3 not permitted (see below).